May Be'ati River

-May Be’ati is a river of the Nile basin.
-Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows southward to empty finally in Giba and Tekezé River.
+The May Be’ati is a river of the Nile basin.
+Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows southward to empty finally in the Giba and Tekezé River.

 Characteristics

-It is a confined ephemeral river with an average slope gradient of 45 metres per kilometre.
+The May Be’ati is a confined ephemeral river with an average slope gradient of 45 metres per kilometre.
 With its tributaries, the river has cut a deep gorge.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.
 The magnitude of floods in this river has however been decreased due to interventions in the catchment.
 In May Be’ati the effect of such interventions has also been monitored.